Race Legal Resource Materials

-This paper thus informs the relationship between bankruptcy and race and, as such, fleshes out some larger issues surrounding race and the law.
+Abstract (from author): This paper thus informs the relationship between bankruptcy and race and, as such, fleshes out some larger issues surrounding race and the law.
 Until now, that debate lacked empirical information about what happens to different races once in bankruptcy.
 It also lacked any clear assertion that race played a role in whether a debtor received a discharge.
 Indeed, much of the criticism of "raced" bankruptcy laws seemed understandably premised on the assumption of equal availability of a discharge.
 The data offered in this paper refute that assumption.

 Palestinian Small and Medium-Sized Enterprises: Dynamics and Contribution to Development, United Nations Conference on Trade and Development (2004).